ajithkotian/nft/nft-guide.md

     - This will open up "Create new Item" page as shown below.
     ![create new NFT](/assets/session_opensea_create_new_nft.png)
     - Fill in all the details as you see on the screen
-      - uplod the digital art/content of your choice under "Image, Video, Audio, or 3D Model*".
+      - upload the digital art/content of your choice under "Image, Video, Audio, or 3D Model*".
 In this case [spring_bangalore.jpg](assets/spring_bangalore.jpg)
       - give it a "Name"
       - Optional: Prvovide a "External link" if you have any which describes the art.
       - Provide a "Description"